lintje/lintje/doc/rules.md

 Fix incorrect email validation?
 ```

+Sometimes commits contain some tag for some machine to parse, like `[ci skip]`
+or `[skip ci]` to avoid building the commit on the CI, and save some resources.
+This rule will trigger if this tag is part of the commit's subject.
+Instead
+move the tag to the body of the commit message.
+It's not relevant for the
+subject, and the space can instead be used for describe the change in more
+detail.

 ## SubjectTicketNumber

 The commit's subject includes a reference to a ticket or issue.
 Move this to